 Since our own Milky Way is also a galaxy, it too must have originated in this manner.
 In the beginning there was only a quasar, the source of the light created on the first day.
 Although it no longer exists, having long since shed most of its mass, a ‘black hole’ containing its collapsed remains still marks the spot.
 In this respect the Milky Way is unusual.
 Its central black hole is non-luminous, whereas the black holes at the centre of most galaxies – called ‘active galactic nuclei’ – are so massive that the matter falling into them emits an enormous blaze of light.

 The Sun can be inferred to have started as a concentrated globe of pure hydrogen, because pure hydrogen is the simplest chemical state and a cloud of pure hydrogen gas will not, of itself, collapse into a star.
-Over time the rate at which it fused hydrogen into helium increased, owing to the increase in heat arising from its gravitational contraction, helium being denser than hydrogen.
-Thus its initial heat output was probably no more than 70% of its present output, and if it had been the only source of heat the Earth’s oceans would have frozen over.
+Over time the rate at which it fused hydrogen into helium increased, owing to the increase in heat arising from its gravitational contraction – helium being denser than hydrogen.
+Its initial heat output was probably no more than 70% of its present output, and if it had been the only source of heat the Earth’s oceans would have frozen over.
 This is cosmology’s ‘faint young Sun problem’, since geological evidence shows that the young Earth was actually warmer than today.
 In our view the light deficiency was made up by the Milky Way’s primordial quasar, while terrestrial heat loss was mitigated by higher levels of greenhouse gases.

-The Sun’s present-day helium is the product of the thermonuclear fusion of hydrogen atoms.
+The Sun’s present-day helium is thus the product of the thermonuclear fusion of hydrogen atoms.
 Its carbon, nitrogen and oxygen, in turn, are fusion products of helium.
 Its other elements derive from asteroidal debris.

 Originally, the surface of the Moon was not cratered.
 Nor was the surface blotched by the vast plains of basalt (maria) that erupted in the wake of the impacts.
 Its surface topography, from volcanic ‘seas’ to crater-rimming mountains, is entirely the effect of later bombardments.